RahulSDeshpande/tyriar.github.io/_posts/2014-02-24-atom-feed-templates-in-jekyll.md

 ## Basic template

-Parts that need to be customised are <mark>marked</mark> and explained below in the variables section.
+Parts that need to be modified to suit the site are <mark>marked</mark> with explainations in the variables section below.

 <!--prettify lang=xml-->
 <pre><code>{% raw %}---